-On one of the last long weekends, we wanted to get away, but weren't able to leave on Friday evening.
-Instead, we loaded the vehicle and headed off down to Collie on the Saturday morning.
+On one of the last long weekends, we wanted to get away, but weren’t able to leave on Friday evening.
+Instead, we loaded our Landcruiser and headed off down to Collie on the Saturday morning.
 You might think we were mad (and we kind of did too!), knowing how quickly camp sites fill up on long weekends.

-We had no where specifically in mind to camp, but planned on being a little adventurous.
-I had a rough idea of some more remote places that might be an option, but we weren't expecting what we found!
+We had no where specifically in mind to camp, but planned on being a little adventurous and just wanted some camping near Collie.
+I had a rough idea of some more remote places that might be an option, but we weren’t expecting what we found!

 There are plenty of other camp sites around Collie:

-Stockton lake is an old open cut mine that has a camp site attached, run by the DPAW.
-Like the other many dams in the region, it's a lovely place!
+Stockton lake is an old open cut mine that has a camp site attached, run by the DBCA.
+Like the other many dams in the region, it’s a lovely place!